sweattep/modern_quotes/README.md

 >Sell the lifestyle

+>But as you get older, there’s always younger guys that make less than you that are coming up trying to take your job.
+So, it’s on me to make sure that I prove I should be here.

 >An output column's name can be used to refer to the column's value in ORDER BY and GROUP BY clauses, but not in the WHERE or HAVING clauses; there you must write out the expression instead

 >People with disabilities are the largest minority group in our country, and the only group any one of us can become a member of at any time.